Modeling Concepts

 model.
 It represents one end of a transmission line.

 It has special input/output connectors which handle the network interconnection.
-The main difference being the different input/output conventions for the network interface.
+The main difference being the distinct input/output conventions for the network interface.